Home to Neolithic monuments and the only Roman temple in Portugal, Évora lives and breathes history.

 Today, Évora is an open-air museum surrounded by historical monuments and a dozen churches. Évora’s cathedral boasts incredible views of the city, while the Church of São Francisco wows visitors with its eerie bone chapel.

 Most attractions are located within the historic centre which has been considered a UNESCO World Heritage Site since 1986.
 While you can see the main sights in one day, you can also spend a few extra days and explore the rest of the Alentejo region from here.

-As I stepped inside, I was astonished by the number of bones on display.
-Even without counting them, I could tell there were at least a thousand bodies in this room.
-These bones are not just stacked on top of each other though, they also form interesting patterns, as you’ll notice on the pillars.
+As you step inside, you’ll be astonished by the number of bones on display.
+Even without counting them, you can tell there are at least a thousand bodies in the room.
+These bones are not just stacked on top of each other, though.
+They also form interesting patterns, as you’ll notice on the pillars.

 There are Roman ruins spread all over Évora, but the Roman Temple is the city’s most famous attraction.

 Built around the 1st century B.C., it’s one of the best-preserved Roman structures in the Iberian Peninsula.
 Some say the temple was devoted to the goddess Diana, but there is no proof of that.

 It seems odd, but the temple was not always as prominent as it is today.
 For centuries, it was hidden inside a fortress, and it was only restored in the 1870s.
 This is probably the reason why it’s in such good condition.
 Now, it’s impossible to leave Évora without capturing this historical monument.